theunicornguild/Track_My_Shows/03_searchbar/02_javascript_2_search_bar_functionality.md

 export default SearchBar;
 ```

 There's nothing much here, we just added a function call to `filterShows` inside `handleChange` and we sent the `query` as an argument.
 That's pretty much it, now if you try to type something in the search bar it should filter what you see in the list page based on your input.
+Try it out and don't forget to push your code to github when you're done, and move the card from `Backlog` to `Done`.

 ![yaaay](https://media1.tenor.com/images/05a7505c225710ad1b77bc4caf7cd0bf/tenor.gif?itemid=5370842)